 - 14.1 All applicants for a hackney carriage/private hire driver's licence will be required to pass disability awareness training before a licence will be granted.
 The applicant will be required to meet the cost of the training.
 If an applicant can show they have passed adequate similar training by some other means, they may be exempted from the training arranged by the Licensing Authority. - 14.2 All applicants for a hackney carriage/private hire driver's licence will be required to pass approved safeguarding and county lines training before a licence will be granted.
 The applicant or their employer will be required to meet the cost of the training.
-If an applicant can show they have passed adequate similar training by some other means, they may be exempted from the training arranged by the Licensing Authority. - 14.3 The Equality Act 2010, safeguarding and county lines training must be retaken by all licensed drivers every renewal or every 3 years for licences issued for less than 3 years.
-Drivers licensed at the time that this Policy is adopted must pass this training prior to the renewal of their licence, or within the next 12 months, if they are due to renew sooner. - 14.4 We consider that as a profession, hackney carriage and private hire drivers have a special responsibility for the safe transportation of fare paying passengers.
+If an applicant can show they have passed adequate similar training by some other means, they may be exempted from the training arranged by the Licensing Authority. - 14.3 The Equality Act 2010, safeguarding and county lines training must be retaken by all licensed drivers every renewal or every 3 years for licences issued for less than 3 years. - 14.4 We consider that as a profession, hackney carriage and private hire drivers have a special responsibility for the safe transportation of fare paying passengers.
 Whilst the Council has no current plans to make it a mandatory requirement for a driver to obtain a professional qualification, for example a BTEC Level 2 Award in Transporting Passengers by hackney carriage and private hire, we would encourage drivers to do so.